puppetlabs/forge-ruby/README.md

 ## Releasing

 1. Run the release_prep GitHub Action with the new version number, for example, 1.2.3.
-It will create a new pull request and merge it
+It will create a new pull request
+2. please check the changelog and ensure all issues/prs have correct labels
-2. Run the GitHub Actions release workflow, and it will publish a new version on RubyGems
+3. Run the GitHub Actions release workflow, and it will publish a new version on RubyGems

 ## Contributors